[ARCHIVE: This page is no longer maintained. 90045 students should refer to the class 4 session materials (August 2018).]

 File name: anz.axwith the three character stock code and the two character Australian equity code, and

-Save as type: Microsoft Excel Comma Seperated Values File (*.csv).
+Save as type: Microsoft Excel Comma Separated Values File (*.csv).
 Then click the

 File name: anz.ax, and

-Save as type: Microsoft Excel Comma Seperated Values File (*.csv)
+Save as type: Microsoft Excel Comma Separated Values File (*.csv)